 Specification Metric Unit of Measurement Product Description Brief description of the product (e.g., vehicle body type) GHG Emissions Reduction fuel's life cycle: from extraction and production to distribution and final use.
 More details can NOx Emissions Reductions This specification indicates the percentage of reduction in NOx emissions from conventional gasoline and diesel fuels that the technology offers.
 It serves as a measure of the technology's contribution to reducing nitrogen oxide emissions.
-Percentage PM Emissions Reductions This metric represents the percentage of reduction in particulate matter (PM) emissions achieved by the technology.
-It provides an insight into the technology's effectiveness in reducing fine particulate pollution, with the unit of measurement also being a percentage.
-Percentage Range This specification quantifies the number of miles that a vehicle utilizing the technology can travel with one refueling.
+Percentage PM Emissions Reductions achieved by the technology.
+It provides an insight into the technology's effectiveness in Range This specification quantifies the number of miles that a vehicle utilizing the technology can travel with one refueling.
 It serves as an important consideration for assessing the practicality and usability of the technology.
-Capital Cost This metric represents the capital cost associated with clean technology vehicles.
+Miles Capital Cost This metric represents the capital cost associated with clean technology vehicles.
 It provides stakeholders with information on the initial investment required for purchasing these vehicles.
 U.S. Dollar Total Cost of Ownership (TCO) Saving This metric represents the total incremental cost or saving (if savings are negative - i.e., TCO of clean technology is higher than baseline technology - the number is shown in parathesis and red color) incurred over the useful life of the vehicle employing the technology.
 For simplicity, in this analysis, the project team is using 15 years of lifetime.
 This metric provides stakeholders with an estimation of the financial implications associated with adopting and maintaining the technology.
-More details can be found in Appendix C. U.S. Dollar Adoption Status This specification indicates the number of vehicles or units employing the technology that
+More details can be found in Appendix C. U.S. Dollar Adoption Status This specification indicates the number of vehicles or units employing the technology that have been deployed in SCAG region.
+It serves as an indicator of the technology's market penetration and adoption level, providing valuable insights into its current usage.
+Number of Vehicle/Units

-For this analysis, the project team calculated the metric tons per year of GHG emissions reduction to quantify the impact on GHG emissions.
+54 For this analysis, the project team calculated the metric tons per year of GHG emissions reduction to quantify the impact on GHG emissions.
 This selection provides a comprehensive GHG emission reduction metric that not only accounts for the intrinsic performance of the technology, but also its practical use.
 This dual consideration ensures that the technology's real-world implementation and its effect on emission levels are accurately captured, offering a more holistic view of its potential in reducing overall GHG emissions.